 If a developer is feeling lazy, or under time pressure, however, this final step can be overlooked; which is exactly what seems to have happened with the COP26 website.
 Each page you visit on the site asks your browser to download the code for the entire framework, even though only a small fraction of it is being used.
 All the data for the framework must make that long trek across the internet, using electricity in the process, only for most of it to be discarded at its final destination.

 Unused code, however, was not the only thing slowing the site down; they also had a problem with images.
 Photos taken on a digital camera (of any kind, smart phones included) are generally very high-resolution.
 If you are intending to print out your photographs, this large size is essential to ensure the photo looks crisp, as printers operate at a much higher definition than screens.
 On the web, however, where images may only take up a small fraction of the page, this detail is completely unnecessary.

-Combined, these and other problems added up to the homepage of the COP26 website weighing over 18 mega bytes, compared to a global average page size of around 3.
+Combined, these and other problems added up to the homepage of the COP26 website weighing over 18 mega bytes of data, compared to a global average page size of around 3.
 According to an online tool called the Website Carbon Calculator, this resulted in green house gas emissions of approximately 11 grams of CO2 equivalent each time the page was viewed, compared to a global average of around 1.76.
 Remember, that while 11 grams is still a fairly small figure, multiplied by the tens of thousands of visits the site was likely getting a week it is far from insignificant.

 How you do something matters more than the tools you use.

-A few days later, after having received no useful response from any of the organisers of the summit, I decided to build a lower-emissions alternative as a way of bringing attention to the subject of website emissions.
+A few days later, after having received no useful response from any of the organisers of the summit, I decided to build a lower-impact alternative as a way of bringing attention to the subject of website emissions.
 Over the course of a weekend, I recreated several pages from the original as closely as possible, using the same framework, and made them publicly available online at climate-friendly-cop26.org.
 Without too much effort, I managed to get the average emissions for a page on my alternative down to 0.19 grams per view: or 30 times less than that of the original, and 9 times lower than the average website.
 To put it another way, 30 people could visit my version of the site for the same amount of carbon as a single visitor to the original would produce.

 Moving way from websites for a moment, I would like to talk about the efficiency of computer programs in general.
 When personal computers were first appearing, most programs were written in a form that the computer could directly understand.
 These 'machine languages' are very efficient for a computer to interpret, but are rather difficult for humans to write and understand.
 As time went on, several alternative programming languages were invented that more closely resembled written English (for good or ill, English still dominates programming).
-These made life easier for programmers but, as the computer was unable to process code in this form, introduced an additional step of having to be converted (or compiled) into machine language before they could be run.
+These made life easier for programmers but, as the computer was unable to process code in this form, introduced an additional step of having to be translated (or compiled) into machine language before they could be run.